Dutch Cartography

 Only in The Love Letter, where the map is hung against the dank wall in the foreground room, did Vermeer use the abbreviated technique seen in the works of his colleagues, although the map’s local color is slightly warmer than that of the wall below.
 This map was probably depicted with such cursory brushwork in order avoid drawing the spectator’s attention away from the background where the scene's action takes place, as well as to enforce spatial depth by contrasting the drab vagaries of the foreground with the crystal clear precision and strong colors of the background.

-The Love Letter, Johannes Vermeer fig. 22 The Love Letter (the outlines of the visible drugstores have been traced in white)
+fig. 18 The Love Letter (the outlines of the visible drugstores have been traced in white).

 Young Woman Holding a Water Pitcher

 Technique.
-Technical analysis (infrared reflectography, IRR) reveals that the background wall map of the Young Woman with a Water Pitcher originally extended to the left behind the woman (fig. 24).
+Technical analysis (infrared reflectography, IRR) reveals that the background wall map of the Young Woman with a Water Pitcher (fig. 19) originally extended to the left behind the woman (fig. 20).
 In addition, the back of a chair set on an angle was placed in the left foreground and partly overlapped the window.
 The original position of the map would have exposed the right-hand edge of the map, which is currently cropped off as well as the two balls attached to the hanging rod.
 The upper hanging rod is absent in both versions as well as in the Woman with a Lute.
 It is likely that the exclusion of the chair and the re-positioning of the map were motivated by compositional exigencies.

 The changes in Vermeer's composition may have been made during the early phases of the painting procedure, called underpainting, before color and detail had been introduced, even though the some parts foreground chair seem to have been brought to a high degree of finish.
 The underpainting allows the painter to envision his pictorial idea with a minimum expenditure of time and effort while maintaining control over pictorial unity, one of the principal requisites Baroque painting.
 The parts of the underpainting that did not live up to the artist's expectations could be immediately observed and corrected with relative ease before moving on to complex problems of color and fine detail.
 By comparing the reconstructed to the final version, it is possible to intuit how the artist thought through his pictures.